leonardokr/leonardokr/README.md

 ###### About me

-- Cloud computing specialist, graduated in systems analysis and development and information technology management.
-My first experiences with programming were doing translations for games and mods.
-I work in the technology field and am an electronics enthusiast.
+- Graduated in Systems Analysis and Development and in IT Management, with a specialization in Cloud Computing.
+My first experiences with programming involved creating translations and mods for games.
+I work in the tech industry and am an electronics enthusiast.
-- Experience with virtualized environments in XCP-ng and Hyper-V, with containers using Docker and writing Bash scripts, as well as managing Linux On-Premise servers.
+- Experience with on-premises and virtualized environments using XCP-ng, Hyper-V, and AWS, as well as containerization with Docker.
+- Scripting with PowerShell, Python, PHP, and Bash.
+- Systems development using Python, PHP, and Java.
-- Systems development in PHP and Visual DataFlex.
+- Previous experience also with JavaScript and Visual DataFlex.

 ###### Portfolio